MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/restore/restore-file.md

 $ git checkout master foo.txt
 ```

-When using `reset`, if you leave out `--hard` then you need to remove the unstaged portion of the file liek this:
+Note - when using `reset`, if you leave out `--hard` then you need to remove the unstaged portion of the file like this:

 ```sh
 $ git checkout .
 ```

-Then commit the file that is staged.
+Then commit the file that will be staged for you.

 Either way, if you bring back a file, you get to keep the history of the file, which you can see: